 || Jeff Dick

-table shows the status of delegates prior to the Oct 31, 2018
+status of officers and delegates prior to the Oct 31, 2018

-reorganization, which will remain until we hold our next election..
+reorganization will remain until we hold our next election.

 We hold our